StackVista/sts-trace-dotnet/docs/Windows_StsAgent_testing.md

 # Windows setup for StackState agent testing.
 This guide assumes we are using VirtualBox for running VM.
 Get Windows VM from [https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/])
+Check docs on MS site for Windows VM password.

-Run it in VirtualBox and install VirtualBox Guest OS Addons.
++ Run it in VirtualBox and install VirtualBox Guest OS Addons.
-Setup timezone and date format if needed.
++ Setup timezone and date format if needed.

 ## Install chocolatey on Windows
 Do it in PowerShell as Admin.